Are we properly equipping the Saints?

 Equipping the Saints…

-Having had two meetings recently with two Christian businessmen, they both reenforced my thoughts and experience and I came away with much dread and encouragement.
+Having had two meetings recently with two Christian businessmen, they both reenforced my thoughts and experience and I came away with both dread and encouragement.
 They both, as I have seen over the months since I have published my second book, HWJDB How Would Jesus Do Business?:

 - Encouraged that all three of us are on the right track to what needs to happen: The need to fully train and equip members for their work of service, NOT to serve their church, but to serve the church, with Christ as the Head.
-That means to cross not only denominations, but also demographics (age, sex, race, industry, talents, etc.)!!
+That means to cross not only denominations, but also demographic boundaries (age, sex, race, industry, talents, etc.)!!

 The root word is καταρτίζω katartizō and means, “to complete thoroughly, i.e. repair (literally or figuratively) or adjust:—fit, frame, mend, (make) perfect(-ly join together), prepare, restore.”